sgharms/dependencySpacer/README.md

 This is a simple script for pretty-re-formatting Maven pom.xml <dependency>
 stanzas.
 It's really a very trivial application.

+   * dependencyformat:  the library that's resourced by this
+   * plugin:    the source to a Textmate command version of this script
+   * Rakefile:  For rake:  rake (testgav|tests|testset); use rake -T
    * README.md: This file
    * spacer.rb: the code that re-formats the markup
-   * test.xml:  test data used by spacer.rb
-   * plugin:    the source to a Textmate command version of this script
+   * tests:  unit tests